Yamagata City, Yamagata Prefecture, has completely changed its landscape due to Mishima Michiyo after the Meiji Restoration.

 Michiyoshi Mishima, who has been in the post for 7 years, is involved in about half of Yamagata Prefecture's modern industrial heritage sites.

-Unfortunately, the only buildings related to Michitsune Mishima in Yamagata City are the former Yamagata Normal School main building and the former Saiseikan main building (partially), but if you look around Yamagata Prefecture as a whole, you can see the former Nishitagawa District Office ( Tsuruoka City/Nationally Designated Important Cultural Property), Former Tsuruoka Police Station Building (Tsuruoka City/Yamagata Prefecture Designated Tangible Cultural Property), Former Nishimurayama District Office/Capitol Building (Sagae City/Yamagata Prefecture Designated Tangible Cultural Property), Former Higashimurayama District The government office (Tendo City/Yamagata Prefecture designated tangible cultural property) remains.
-All of these are wonderful buildings that have been designated as cultural properties.
+Unfortunately, the buildings associated with Mishima Michiyo are only the former Yamagata Normal School main building and the former Seiseikan main building (part of the building), but looking at the entire Yamagata Prefecture, there are still some of the former Nishidagawa District Office (Tsuruoka City/National Designated Important Cultural Property), the former Tsuruoka Police Station Office (Tsuruoka City/Yamagata Prefecture Designated Tangible Cultural Property), the former Nishimurayama District Office and Capitol (Sagae City/Yamagata Prefecture Designated Tangible Cultural Property), the former Higashimurayama District Office (Tendo City/Yamagata Prefecture Designated Tangible Cultural Property).

 It's not just the buildings.
-We are also focusing on improving transportation infrastructure.
-Including the construction of new roads between cities, there are 23 roads and 65 bridges.
-Some of the bridges were built at the request of the local community, and the financial burden was basically borne by the local community, with the aim of modernizing the bridge while reducing the prefecture's financial burden by providing assistance where needed.
+We are also focusing on developing our transportation infrastructure.
+In addition to the construction of new roads between cities, there are 23 roads alone and 65 bridges.

 In 2008 (Heisei 20), the Ministry of Economy, Trade and Industry certified it as a modern industrial heritage site, and of the 26 industrial heritage sites in Yamagata Prefecture, approximately half of the projects conducted by Michitsune Mishima account for it.
 His tenure was seven years, and we can see how great Michitsune Mishima was in accomplishing so much work in such a short period of time.